lawchihon/flicks/README.md

 - [X] Customize back button
 - [X] Customize app icon
 - [X] Scroll down to see description in detail
+- [X] Self introduction page
+- [X] Direct link to The Movie DB website in detail view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):